fm-polimi/qtlsolver/README.md

 # qtlsolver
-Satisfiability solver for QTL, MITL and other continuous-time temporal logics  (previously hosted as qtlsolver.googlecode.com)
+Satisfiability solver for QTL, MITL and other continuous-time temporal logics  (previously hosted https://code.google.com/archive/p/qtlsolver/)

 Given a formula of the Quantitative Temporal Logic (QTL) or its subclasses, like Metric Interval Temporal Logic (MITL), the tool produces an equisatisfiable CLTL-over-clocks formula.
 The obtained formula can be solved by any CLTL-over-clocks solver (e.g., ae2zot).